Radiópolis

 Radiópolis (incorporated as Sistemas Radiópolis, S.A. de C.V.) is a Mexican radio broadcast company that owns AM and FM radio stations in Mexico and syndicates music and talk formats.
 It is the former radio division of Televisa, which spun its stake off to Corporativo Coral, S.A. de C.V., in 2020 to focus on its core television and telecommunications businesses.
-Since 2001, Televisa Radio (now Radiópolis) has been a joint venture with Spanish media conglomerate Grupo PRISA.
+Since 2001, it has been a joint venture with Spanish media conglomerate Grupo PRISA.

 History

 Radiópolis got its start with the establishment of each of the Mexico City stations in the 1930s and 1940s.
 XEW-AM, founded by Emilio Azcárraga Vidaurreta, came on air September 18, 1930 and immediately became the country's most important broadcaster.
 XEQ-AM was established eight years later, and in 1947, XEX-AM joined the stable.
 Several repeaters of XEW were built in the late 1940s and early 1950s, including XEWK-AM in Guadalajara, two XEWA-AM stations in Monterrey and San Luis Potosí, and XEWB-AM in Veracruz.
 In 1975, Grupo Radiópolis was officially formed, including XEW, XEQ and XEX as well as their FM counterparts.

 1992 saw the acquisition of the former Radio Comerciales de Jalisco stations in Guadalajara owned by Francisco Javier Díaz Romo, including XEBA-AM-FM, XEHL-AM-FM, XELT-AM and XEZZ-AM.
 These were the first Radiópolis stations outside of Mexico City, excluding the repeaters which no longer rebroadcast XEW.
 The group also expanded into Mexicali with XHMOE-FM.

 The 1990s saw several notable leaders head up Radiópolis.
 The first, journalist Ricardo Rocha, had been tapped in 1995 to revive the radio station division but was seen to be using Radiópolis as a "trampoline" into the television industry.
 After he left for Grupo ACIR in 1998, Eugenio Bernal took his place.
 Bernal renamed Radiópolis to Televisa Radio and reorganized XEW-AM and XEQ-AM into two similar "networks", the Cadena Azul y Plata (with a more traditional format) and Cadena Verde y Oro (focusing on a male audience).

 In May 2000, Televisa attempted to buy Grupo Radio Centro, a major competitor in the Mexico City radio market and the country's leading radio broadcaster.
 The two announced an agreement in principle for a merger.
 The Federal Competition Commission recommended that Televisa sell some stations, and ultimately, three months after the announcement, talks ended, in a surprise to markets.
 Analysts suggested regulatory hurdles, dissent within the Aguirre family which owned Radio Centro, and a dispute over GRC's valuation as reasons for the sale falling apart.
 Another roadblock was that newscaster José Gutiérrez Vivó, who hosted the Monitor newscasts on Radio Red, refused to work with Televisa.